IkeguchiLab/MR-S810L/md_ligfree/README.md

-# Input files for conventional MD simulations
+# Input files for conventional MD simulations without ligands
 Supporting Information for a paper describing MD simulations for the S810L mutant of mineralocorticoid receptor

 - [`wt/init`](wt/init): This folder contains input files used for conventioanl MD of wildtype without ligands.